AumPatel2208/Advanced_Games_Tech/README.md

   - [ ] add fog on the outside
 - [ ] mesh based objects
   - [ ] Level
+    - [ ] collision with wall using off roading and a fixed path
+    - [ ]
   - [ ] door (opens and closes) - make it into a gate maybe, opened and closed with a switch
   - [ ] maybe torches
   - [ ] friendly NPC with dialogue
   - [ ] enemies
   - [ ] boss
 - [ ] difficulty
-  - [ ] difficulty switches maybe based on how much time the player took in the beginning section, or killing a few enemies
   - [ ] it could just have a bell/switch you can activate that ups the health and the attack damage of the enemies
+    - [ ] change HP/AP when bell is interacted with
   - [ ] it could just up the difficulty and reset you to the beginning of the level
-    - [ ] can be attached to a stop watch showing how long the player has survuved in the game.
+    - [ ] can be attached to a stop watch showing how long the player has survived in the game.